A fresh playlist of Portuguese fado songs for a bright and cheerful day.

 Leading the list is our favorite fado song, "Desfado."
 Loosely translated it means the "unfado."
 This song is one of Ana Moura's biggest hits and as its title suggests, it breaks from the typical fado sound.
 It's a bit absurd if you try to make sense of its lyrics, which frolic through a list of contradictions.
 Imagine if Alanis Morissette adapted "Ironic" for fado.

-Other songs share vignettes of fictitious characters, like the the prostitute, Mariquinhas, in Amalia Rodrigues' song "Var Dar De Beber À Dor."
+Other songs share vignettes of fictitious characters, like the the prostitute, Mariquinhas, in "Vou Dar De Beber À Dor" by Amália Rodrigues, the queen of fado.
 Yet others are odes to Lisbon ("Lisboa Pequenina"), the man who sells chestnuts in the winter ("O Homem das Castanhas"), and to fado itself ("Bairro Alto").

 Follow our playlist on Spotify to add a little Portuguese flair to your Sunday mornings.
-Let it be soundtrack for your Portuguese event or even set the mood at your business.
+Let it set the mood for your Portuguese dinner party or be the soundtrack at your store.
 Leave us a comment if you think we've missed a song.
-And if you scroll a little further, we found you the perfect t-shirt to express your love for fado.
+And if you scroll a little further, we found you the perfect t-shirt to express your love of fado.

 If you love fado, show it!
 We're super into this t-shirt that says it all -- Fado, the cure for everything.